yukinagae/genkit-firebase-functions-sample/README.md

 $ firebase login
 ```

-To keep your OpenAI API key safe when using Firebase Functions, store it as a secret in GCP Secret Manger:
+To keep your OpenAI API key safe when using Firebase Functions, store it as a secret in Google Clooud Secret Manger:

 ```bash
 $ firebase functions:secrets:set OPENAI_API_KEY